 - Download the Speech SDK.

-- Work through the Speech Services quickstart guides and tutorials.
+- Work through the Speech service quickstart guides and tutorials.
 Also look at the code samples to get experience with the new APIs.

-- Update your application to use the Speech Services.
+- Update your application to use the Speech service.

-For Speech Service, SDK, and API support, visit the Speech Services support page.
+For Speech service, SDK, and API support, visit the Speech service support page.